kuleshov/minillm/README.md

 MiniLLM is a minimal system for running modern LLMs on consumer-grade GPUs.
 Its features include:

 * Support for multiple LLMs (currently LLAMA, BLOOM, OPT) at various model sizes (up to 170B)
-* Support for a wide range of consumer-grade NVIDIA GPUs
+* Support for a wide range of consumer-grade NVIDIA GPUs (`llama-cpp` is for Apple Silicon)
 * Tiny and easy-to-use codebase mostly in Python (<500 LOC)

 Underneath the hood, MiniLLM uses the the GPTQ algorithm for up to 3-bit compression and large reductions in GPU memory usage.
 See the hardware requirements for more information on which LLMs are supported by various GPUs.